A View from the Bridge: Revivals in London

 The National Theatre of Great Britain staged a production in 1987 at the Cottesloe Theatre.
 It was directed by Alan Ayckbourn and Michael Gambon gave an acclaimed performance as Eddie.
 Time Out called the production "near perfect" and the New Statesman called it "one of the finest events to be presented at the National Theatre since it moved to the South Bank."

 Another West End production was staged at the Duke of York's Theatre, opening in previews on January 24, 2009, and officially on February 5.
 It ran until May 16, 2009.
 It was directed by Lindsay Posner, with Ken Stott as Eddie, Mary Elizabeth Mastrantonio as Beatrice, Hayley Atwell as Catherine and Harry Lloyd as Rodolpho.

 In 2014, Belgian director Ivo van Hove and lead actors Mark Strong (as Eddie), Phoebe Fox (Catherine), and Nicola Walker (Beatrice) revived the play to huge success at the Young Vic.
-This revival won three Laurence Olivier Awards in April 2015, for Best Actor (Mark Strong), Best Revival and Best Director (Ivo van Hove).
+This revival won three Laurence Olivier Awards in April 2015, for Best Actor (Mark Strong), Best Revival, and Best Director (Ivo van Hove).
 The Young Vic production transferred to Broadway with its British cast intact.

+In 2024, Lindsay Posner directed Dominic West as Eddie and Kate Fleetwood as Beatrice.
+Callum Scott Howells plays the role of Rodolpho.
+This production began at Theatre Royal Bath Ustinov Studio, before transferring to the Theatre Royal Haymarket.

 Other revivals

-In 1992, the Royal Exchange, Manchester staged a production directed by Greg Hersov with Jonathan Hackett, Michael Sheen and Kate Byers.
-After Ivo van Hove's production closed on Broadway, it was restaged by the Centre Theatre Group of Los Angeles with a new cast that included Frederick Weller (Eddie), Andrus Nichols (Beatrice), Catherine Combs (Catherine), Alex Esola (Marco), and David Register (Rodolpho); this cast then toured to the Kennedy Center in Washington.
+In 1992, the Royal Exchange, Manchester staged a production directed by Greg Hersov with Jonathan Hackett, Michael Sheen and Kate Byers, the same year that the Royal Theatre Northampton produced an acclaimed production directed by Michael Napier-Brown, designed by Ray Lett and a cast featuring David Hargreaves (Eddie), Kathrine Schlesinger, Nicola Scott, Richard Harradine, Colin Atkins and Duncan Law.

+After the Ivo van Hove 2015 production closed on Broadway, it was restaged by the Centre Theatre Group of Los Angeles with a new cast that included Frederick Weller (Eddie), Andrus Nichols (Beatrice), Catherine Combs (Catherine), Alex Esola (Marco), and David Register (Rodolpho); this cast then toured to the Kennedy Center in Washington.
 In 2017, van Hove directed the play at the Goodman Theatre in Chicago.
 Combs and Nichols reprised their roles, joined by Ian Bedford as Eddie.

+In 2023 the Chichester Festival Theatre staged a production with Jonathan Slinger as Eddie, Nancy Crane as Alfieri, Kirsty Bushell as Beatrice, Rachelle Diedericks as Catherine, and Luke Newberry as Rodolpho.